Soonmee Cha, MD

 The main focus of Dr. Cha’s research is to identify reliable surrogate markers of prognosis and therapeutic efficacy by quantitative MR imaging methods in patients with brain tumors.
 She believes that by using MR imaging techniques such perfusion MR imaging, diffusion-weighted imaging, and 3-dimensional proton magnetic resonance spectroscopic imaging, detection of changes in tumor angiogenesis, cellularity, invasion, tumor hypoxia, and metabolic burden can be accurately measured and will provide more specific information about patient’s early response to therapy in the context of tumor growth.

-Dr. Cha has been awarded for several NIH grants where she served as Principal Investigator and Co-Principal Investigator.
+Dr. Cha has been awarded several NIH grants, serving as Principal Investigator and Co-Principal Investigator on many NIH projects.
 She has published 87 articles, and she has written 77 peer-reviewed articles and 4 book chapters.

 Brain tumor imaging